LIT-001: Chemistry

 LIT-001 is a small-molecule compound with the molecular formula C_{28}H_{33}N_{7}O_{2}S, a molecular weight of 531.7 g/mol, and a predicted log P of 1.95 to 2.8.
 It is similar in structure to the earlier small-molecule oxytocin receptor agonists TC OT 39 and WAY-267,464.

-Development
+History and development

 LIT-001 was first described in the scientific literature in 2018.
 It was developed by Marcel Hibert and colleagues at the Laboratory for Therapeutic Innovation (LIT) at the University of Strasbourg in France and by the Centre National de la Recherche Scientifique (French National Centre for Scientific Research).
 Hibert had spent 20 years studying oxytocin before finally identifying LIT-001, a synthetic small-molecule oxytocin receptor agonist with favorable pharmacokinetic properties and effects.
 The drug is being formally developed for potential treatment of autistic spectrum disorders.
 It is in the preclinical research stage of development for this indication.
-Hibert has disclosed that other more potent and selective small-molecule oxytocin receptor agonists have also since been discovered by his research group.
-Formal development of these compounds is now being pursued.